cadet/CadetHD-chromoo/README.md

 - Recommended population sizes for n-dimensional problems is 100*n
 - [CRIT] Don't fit porosity and velocity together.
 You can fit porosity and flowrate instead
 - Provided examples, while valid, are *NOT* guaranteed to be correct.
 Though I will try to keep them correct.
+- Checkpoints are saved at every generation by default.
+Checkpoints help avoid the pain of libpthread (or other) crashes from having to completely restart the fitting.
+- Use `force_checkpoint_continue` to force the algorithm to continue from a terminated checkpoint.
+Helpful if you made the termination criteria stricter.

+# Known Issues
+- [CRIT] Got simulation failure due to `error 4 in libpthread` (see dmesg when it happens) on IBT012.
+Simulation runs manually.

 # TODO
 - [DONE] Implement logging